turingschool/launch-curriculum/CurriculumPlan.md

     - Use a form to create a one-to-many relationship
     - Create Show Page for a Resource with related data
 ### Week 4
-* Dynamic Routing
+* Query String Parameters
+    - Discover real-world examples of query string parameters in action
-    - Understand how data is dynamically passed using Routes
+    - Understand how data is dynamically passed using query string parameters
-    - Use dynamic routing to filter data on a Show and Index page
+    - Use query string parameters to filter data on an Index page
 * Updating Resources
     - Use a form to update single resources
     - Use a form to create a one-to-many relationship